CORONA VIRUS: Employees FAQ

 - Employees with symptoms of upper respiratory tract disease or with fever should see their family doctor and not appear at work until then.

 I do research at Jacobs University.
 What guidelines do I have to consider?

-Your safety and the safety of the coworkers in your laboratories is our utmost concern.
-As an additional precautionary measure against the spread of the corona virus and in alignment with emerging requirements of the city of Bremen, please implement the following for the experimental research laboratories in order to allow a secure reduced operation:
+Your safety and the safety of the coworkers in our laboratories is our utmost concern.
+As an additional precautionary measure – beyond the basic safety and hygiene rules – against the spread of the corona virus and in alignment with emerging requirements of the City of Bremen, please implement the following for the research and the teaching laboratories in order to allow a secure reduced operation:

-1) Research work that does not require experimental laboratory work should be done through mobile work or in the offices.
+1) Work that does not require experimental laboratory work should be done through mobile work or in the offices.

-Since Monday, 27 April 2020, it is mandatory to wear mouth and nose covers in Bremen and Bremerhaven – but also in neighboring Lower Saxony.
+Since the end of April 2020, it is mandatory to wear mouth and nose covers in Bremen and Bremerhaven – but also in neighboring Lower Saxony.
 This obligation applies when using local public transport (ÖPNV) and when entering retail shops or similar establishments.

 - Public space: What does this obligation mean for you as a participant in public life in Bremen?
 Where and how can you implement this duty?
 What do you need to consider?

 - Jacobs University: What does this obligation mean for you as an employee in the workplace?
 Which regulations apply at Jacobs University?

 In preparation of the new Fall 2020 Semester and as a further component of our protection and safety concept, an extended obligation to wear a mouth-nose cover is mandatory on campus since end of August.
 This applies to all employees, students, external partners and service providers in the publicly accessible indoor areas – such as the corridors or lecture halls as well as residential college serveries and common rooms.